top of page

 Strategy: The Foundation

-Before any tactical work begins, someone needs to figure out WHO you're targeting, WHAT you're saying, and HOW you're different.
+Without strategic direction, all your marketing activities lack focus and coherence.
+Before any tactical work begins, someone needs to determine WHO you're targeting, HOW you're different, and WHAT you're saying.

 Key roles: